Onasemnogene abeparvovec: Legal status

-Initially approved in the United States in 2019 for children under two, onasemnogene abeparvovec's approval varies in different regions.
+Initially approved in the United States in 2019 for children under two years of age, onasemnogene abeparvovec's approval varies in different regions.

+In April 2026, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Itvisma, intended for the treatment of spinal muscular atrophy.
+The applicant for this medicinal product is Novartis Europharm Limited.
+Itvisma was authorized for medical use in the European Union in June 2026.

 Economics

 The drug carries a list price of per treatment, making it the most expensive medication in the world as of 2019.
 In its first full quarter of sales of medication was sold.